-In speaking with Wendy Paris, author of Splitopia: Dispatches from Today’s Good Divorce and How to Part Well, about what comes next after a successful divorce, I found she had a hopeful answer to everyone going through a divorce, no matter how painful, and even, finding love post-divorce.
+In speaking with Wendy Paris, author of Splitopia: Dispatches from Today’s Good Divorce and How to Part Well, about what comes next after a successful divorce, I found she had a hopeful answer to everyone going through a divorce, no matter how painful, it is possible finding love post-divorce.

 Sometimes the practical side of ourselves tells us that finding happiness—much less romantic love—is impossible.
 That’s often the lesson we take from divorce.
 But that’s not what the science says.
 In fact, women, in particular, are often more likely to be happy post-divorce than before.

 Wendy interviewed over 200 people who reported having positive post-marriage relationships.
 What were their secrets?

 Softening the Blow: Alternative Dispute Resolution (ADR)

 One way to make the transition from married to single less traumatic is to soften the blow through non-traditional divorces.
 ADR is defined as “any method of resolving disputes without litigation.”
 This comes in many forms, but the two primary are arbitration and mediation.
 This route doesn’t mean there won’t be any hard feelings—or tears—but tends to mitigate the emotional toll divorce takes on people.
 That’s because the emphasis isn’t on blame and fault, but rather on finding a peaceful way forward.
 It’s about compromise, so both sides can feel heard and respected.
 Breakups like these tend to leave less emotional baggage behind, readying you for taking a romantic leap sooner than ugly, lengthy and angry divorces.

 But how can you get there?

 Self-Compassion is a Start Towards Positive Post-Marriage Relationships